 Carvedilol (By mouth)

-Treats high blood pressure and congestive heart failure (CHF).
-Also reduces the risk of death from a heart attack.
+Treats high blood pressure and heart failure.
+Also reduces the risk of death after a heart attack.
 This medicine is a beta-blocker.

 When This Medicine Should Not Be Used